Agoratix/hang-sdk/README.md

 // retrieve the current price of the NFT const currentPrice = await sdk.fetchCurrentPriceFormatted();

+// trigger Fiat purchase flow with Crossmint's custodial wallet system sdk.crossMint()
 ```

+##### Methods used in a React context

 Here we are using the above `SDK` methods to fetch the contract related data,  and the handling methods to update the state of the react app.
 ```